Table of Contents

 Sforzesco Castle is a large complex, once one of Europe’s largest citadels.
 Built in the 1300s and destroyed, it was refurbished by the wealthy Sforza family into one of Italy’s grandest palaces.
 Under Napoleon’s orders, it was largely destroyed but later restored… Only to be destroyed again during WWII!

 As you can probably guess, it was restored one more time.
-Now it’s a key tourist attraction that can be wandered through for free.
-Alternatively, buy tickets for any of the museums onsite.
+Now Castello Sforzesco is a key tourist attraction that can be wandered through for free.
+Alternatively, buy tickets for any of the museums onsite or save time by booking entry to the castle with an audio guide in advance – this is a great option if you want to learn more about the history while exploring at your own pace.

 There are collections dedicated to archaeology, Ancient Egypt, art from the Antiquity, Middle Ages and Renaissance periods, and even ancient musical instruments!
 You could easily spend a whole day here.
 Alternatively…